flipcomputing/apprentice-boot-camp-web/docs/src/slides/slide_005.md

 #### Tearing Down the Project
 - <span>When you no longer need the project on your machine:</span>
 - <span>In your terminal, run `./teardown.sh` (if using a Mac) or `./teardown.bat` (if using Windows)</span>
+- <span>When `./teardown` has completed, you can remove the greyed-out folder completely from Docker Desktop</span>
 - <span>They can be recreated with `./setup.sh` or `./setup.bat` as above if needed.</span>
 </section>